 - The Well Of The Living One Who Sees Me, The Writing For A Life Of Vision

 - From (1) the noun באר (be'er), well, from the verb באר (ba'ar), to write down, (2) the particle ל (le), to, (3) the adjective חי (hay), living, and (4) the verb ראה (ra'a), seeing.

 Beer-lahai-roi is the name of the well where Hagar met the Angel of YHWH for the first time (Genesis 16:14).
 The Angel sends her back to Sarai.
 Later, when she is banned, she meets the Angel at Beersheba (Genesis 21:14).

 The name Beer-lahai-roi is a composite consisting of four segments:

-(3) The adjective חי (hay) meaning living, from the root-verb חיה (haya), meaning to live:
+(3) The adjective חי (hay), meaning living, from the verb חיה (haya), meaning to live:

-(4) The Hebrew verb ראה (ra'a) meaning to see or understand:
+(4) The verb ראה (ra'a) meaning to see or understand:

-For a meaning of the name Beer-lahai-roi, NOBSE Study Bible Name List, BDB Theological Dictionary & HAW Theological Wordbook of the Old Testament all read The Well Of The Living One Who Sees Me.
+For a meaning of the name Beer-lahai-roi, NOBSE Study Bible Name List, BDB Theological Dictionary & HAW Theological Wordbook of the Old Testament all read a rather lame The Well Of The Living One Who Sees Me, at once illustrating the signature and disturbing inertia of Christianity, whereas the Scriptures emphasize action and journey toward.
 Jones' Dictionary of Old Testament Proper Names reads The Well Of The Life Of Vision.